18mr/documentation/sync-your-fork.md

 ![merge](https://cloud.githubusercontent.com/assets/2704279/4584291/9b3aed94-4ff9-11e4-8f93-299ca6d7a801.PNG)

 And, you're done!
 Your personal sandbox fork should be 100% up-to-date.
+Make sure you sync any local files you have before editing locally, as well.